elenderg/PAL-1000/instruções de compilação.md

 `Remove any trailing backslash from the designator.`

-`Put the compiler's directory then the designator then ".exe_" into the path.`
+`Put the compiler's directory then the designator then ".exe" into the path.`

 `To put the compiler's listing path into a path:`